codenvy/codenvy/DOCS.md

 ```

 `_NO_PROXY` variable setting is required if you use a fake local DNS.
 Java and other internal utilities will avoid accessing a proxy for internal communications when this value is set.
+In your shell run Puppet to have the changes take affect:
+`puppet agent -t`

 #### Logs and User Data
 When Codenvy initializes itself, it creates a `/instance` folder in the directory to store logs, user data, the database, and instance-specific configuration.
 Codenvy's containers are started with `host:container` volume bindings to mount this information into and out of the containers that require it.
 You can save the `/instance` folder as a backup for an entire Codenvy instance.